spkware/chronic_holder/README.md

 # Tools list

-The following lab tools are required to assemble and implant a probe holder.
+The following lab tools are required to assemble and implant a probe holder:

-- Thorlabs posts and connectors are helpful for washing probes, but using the sterotax is also fine if not needed for other surgeries
-- The Imec acute recording post (the one that's meant to go with the dovetail) is also helpful for washing the probes

 | name  |  usage      |   vendor     |
 |-------|--------------|-------------|